 Crispy: Used to describe something that is exceptionally clean and well-maintained.

-Deadstock: A term for a brand-new pair of shoes that have never been worn, is factory laced, and is still in its original box.
+Deadstock: A term for a brand-new pair of shoes that have never been worn, are factory laced, are still in their original “undamaged” box, but weren’t sold commercially or via retail stores.

 Double up: When you love a pair of sneakers so much, you buy more than one pair.